Atopsxv/Learn-Tech/README.md

 - Enhancing system performance can be achieved by decluttering your system also known as debloating, which involves removing unnecessary apps, folders, & background processors to a point.
 This helps maintain a lightweight & efficient system.

 - Windows vs Linux?: Of course linux thats not even debatable.
 Windows sucks for performance but good for compatibility.
-Linux supports almost anything hardware based thats whats so great about it.
+Linux supports almost anything hardware based because of how lightweight it is thats whats so great about it.
 Windows is fat.

 - [Why you should avoid using random custom OSes & what can you do?](avoid-customos-link.md)